ceas-ambassadors/ceas-ambassadors-website/docs/dev-guide.md

 This should hold production data.

 ## Tests
 There will be a comprehensive test suite for this codebase.
 To run tests, first configure the website using the above instructions - tests won't work until you've gotten the website to run yourself.
 Then, just run `npm test`.
+Our tests are written using [mocha](https://mochajs.org/) as the runner, and [supertest](https://github.com/visionmedia/supertest) as a method of mocking a user on the website.
+In combination, they allow us to test the endpoints as if a user was using them.
+Ideally, all behavior on the website will have a test.
+This way, if we break that behavior with a code change or upgrading npm modules breaks behavior, it will be easy to determine.

+### Writing Tests
+To write tests, start by looking at existing tests - they are probably the easiest way to figure out how.
+Tests in Mocha are dividing into suites and test cases, and each test case should test one specific behavior.
+Use methods defined in `common.js` to avoid duplicating setup code, such as database clearing or session/event creation.

 ## Style Guide
 We'll follow the [Airbnb style guide](https://github.com/airbnb/javascript).
 I chose this because it was the most popular javascript style guide at the time of writing.
 It is enforced by a linter run on the Travis CI build.
 You can run it locally by running `npm run lint` after running `npm install`.